Service access keys (tenant-level)

 Generate a service access key

-To generate a service access key through the Web UI:
+To generate a service access key:

 1. Sign in to the SBS Console.